-Here’s how the put option lowers stock risk: Since a put option gives the buyer the right, but not the obligation, to sell a security at a set price, you’ll be able to exercise the option to sell your stocks at the strike price on or before (for options in the U.S.) a given date.
+Here’s how the put option lowers stock risk: Since a put option gives the buyer the right, but not the obligation, to sell a security at a set price, you’ll be able to exercise the option to sell your stocks at the put’s strike price on or before (for options in the U.S.) a given date.

 Note that exercise date rules vary slightly between European options and U.S. options.
 For example, European options can’t be exercised early, but American options can be exercised early.

-Here’s the thing: Bull markets last longer than investors expect they will.
+Bull markets last longer than investors expect they will.
 For example, the bull market that began in 2009 lasted over 10 years.

 Purchasing an ETF Put to Protect a Stock Portfolio

-Let’s say you own a diversified portfolio of a dozen individual stocks.
-You can purchase a put on an ETF provide overall protection for a diversified stock portfolio.
+Instead, you can purchase a put on an ETF to provide overall protection for a diversified stock portfolio.